JaimeStill/synthesis-ritual/concepts/narrative/sci-fi/quantum-synthesis/timeline.md

 # Quantum Synthesis: Chronological Timeline

-This document presents a unified timeline of events in the Quantum Synthesis universe, from near-future developments to the far-future evolution of consciousness.
+This document presents a unified timeline of events in the Quantum Synthesis world, from near-future developments to the far-future evolution of consciousness.
 Events are organized chronologically to provide context for stories and concepts throughout the repository.

+## Prompt

+Please analyze the contents of the `quantum-synthesis` directory and generate an artifact depicting a unified timeline of events in the Quantum Synthesis world being developed.

 ## Emergence Era (2025-2050)
 *The birth of synthetic intelligence and the beginning of major societal transformation*